How to See the Art of Pompeii at the National Archaeological Museum in Naples

 Sculptures

-Start with sculptures because they are the first things you see when you enter the museum.
 Wowza!
 They are stunning.
-I didn’t expect to see so many really large sculptures that looked like they were chiseled yesterday when in fact they were almost 2000 years old.
+I didn’t expect to see so many really large sculptures that looked like they were chiseled yesterday when in fact they are almost 2000 years old.

 Here’s a selection of my favorites.